-A few days ago, I had the pleasure to cook for a wonderful Rosh haShanah Dinner alongside my beautiful friend Shifrah.
-Together we prepared a simple yet delicious Vegan Dinner (well, almost vegan because we used honey!)
+A few days ago, I had the pleasure to cook a wonderful Rosh haShanah Dinner alongside my beautiful friend Shifrah.
+Together we prepared a simple yet delicious Vegan Dinner (well, almost vegan because we used honey!) and as I was prepping the ingredients for an apple crisp, I realized the huge amount of apple peels I was letting behind so I figured out I will make and Apple Peel and Mint Chutney.

 Maybe you are wondering ”why?”.
 Why to save an insignificant amount of veggies trims or the peels from the apples.
 Or why even bother about making a cake for that fraction of apple crumble?
 Well, because 30% to 40% of all the food is wasted in the United States only! (that was 133 Billions Pounds equivalent to $161 Billion dollars worth of food in 2010 and 100 Billions in Europe in 2014) And I don’t know if you’ve notice, food is getting more and more expensive; I cannot afford throw away 25% of my budget on food.
 In total 1/3 of the world food production goes to waste and I am about to cry!